-Reorganization, Mergers and Acquisitions The reorganization of the structure of a company or mergers often involve proposals relating to reincorporation, restructurings, liquidations, and other major changes to the corporation.
+Reorganization, Mergers and Acquisitions

+The reorganization of the structure of a company or mergers often involve proposals relating to reincorporation, restructurings, liquidations, and other major changes to the corporation.

-Proposals that are in the best interests of the shareholders, demonstrated by enhancing share value or improving the effectiveness of the company's operations, will generally be supported.
+We expect proposals to be in the best interests of shareholders, demonstrated by enhancing share value or improving the effectiveness of the company's operations.

-We evaluate mergers and structural reorganizations on a case-by-case basis.
-We will generally support transactions that maximize shareholder value.
+We evaluate mergers and structural reorganizations on a case-by-case basis and expect transactions to maximize shareholder value.
 Some of the considerations include the following:

-- Offer premium - Strategic rationale - Board oversight of the process for the recommended transaction, including, director and/ or management conflicts of interest - Offers made at a premium and where there are no other higher bidders - Offers in which the secondary market price is substantially lower than the net asset value
+- Offer premium - Strategic rationale - Board oversight of the process for the recommended transaction, including director and/or management conflicts of interest - Offers made at a premium and where there are no other higher bidders - Offers in which the secondary market price is substantially lower than the net asset value

-We may vote against a transaction considering the following:
+We also consider the following: